aszelejak/az104/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 ## Lab scenario

 Contoso has its datacenters in Boston, New York, and Seattle offices connected via a mesh wide-area network links, with full connectivity between them.
 You need to implement a lab environment that will reflect the topology of the Contoso's on-premises networks and verify its functionality.

+**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%209)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Objectives